Search for emerging jets in $pp$ collisions at $\sqrt{s} = 13$ TeV with the ATLAS experiment: Introduction

 Although there is a vast body of evidence for the existence of Dark Matter (DM)~\cite{Rubin_1980,Persic_1996,Clowe_2006}, its nature is one of the major unanswered questions in fundamental physics.
 Many theoretical models of particle DM have been proposed, each with corresponding interactions with the Standard Model (SM).
 However, after years of searching, no experiment has yet provided evidence of the particle nature of DM~\cite{DarkSide,SuperCDMS,PICO,XENON,DEAP-3600,PandaX,EXOT-2023-14,CMS-EXO-23-005,LZ}.
 This drought of experimental confirmations has prompted the search for more exotic models of DM, including the existence of a \textit{dark sector} (DS).
 The DS is an extension of the SM which contains new particles that are uncharged under the symmetries of the SM, instead having interactions governed by a new confining DS gauge group~\cite{Strassler_2007,Strassler_2008,Han_2008}.
 Although the DS and SM cannot communicate directly, interactions between DS and SM particles can be mediated by new particles that are charged under both SM and DS symmetries.

 Several models propose new DS interactions which resemble quantum chromodynamics (QCD) in the SM, colloquially known as \textit{dark QCD}~\cite{Bai_2014,Beauchesne_2019,Albouy_2022}.
 These DS models contain quark-like particles, with $N_{f}$ flavours and $N_{c}$ colours, which transform under a non-Abelian gauge group SU($N_{c}$).
 This new interaction is characterized by a confining scale ($\Lambda_{d}$) below which dark quarks ($Q_{d}$) hadronize, analogously to QCD, to form dark baryons and mesons.
 The lightest dark baryon could be stable, providing a DM candidate which conforms to the astrophysical evidence, while the lightest dark mesons, \textit{dark pions} ($\pi_{d}$), would be unstable and decay to into SM particles via an exchange of a virtual mediator particle.
-Depending on the lifetimes of the dark pions, the resulting decay topology can differ greatly, giving rise to three general categories of detector signatures in collider experiments.
-If some of the dark particles are stable, while others decay promptly, the result is called a \textit{semi-visible jet}~\cite{Cohen_2015}, where the stable dark particles carry transverse momentum which goes undetected, resulting in missing transverse momentum aligned with the hadronic jets.
-Conversely, if the dark hadrons decay promptly, the resulting \textit{dark jet}~\cite{darkJets} tends to be wider and contain a larger number of charged particles than SM hadronic jets.
-For lifetimes in the intermediate regime, the dark pions decay within the detector volume but displaced from the initial collision, giving rise to \textit{emerging jets} (EJs)~\cite{SSW} with multiple displaced vertices (DVs) contained in the jet cone.
+Depending on the lifetimes of the dark pions, the resulting decay topology can differ greatly, giving rise to three general categories of detector signatures in collider experiments: prompt \textit{dark jets}~\cite{darkJets}, \textit{semi-visible jets}~\cite{Cohen_2015}, and \textit{emerging jets} (EJs)~\cite{SSW}.
+In each case there is some component of the DS which is unstable, and therefore decays back to the SM, and so dark QCD signatures are characterized by a double shower and hadronization, once in the DS and once in the SM which gives rise to wider jets with higher charged-track multiplicities.
+For the case of dark jets, where all the dark hadrons decay promptly back to SM particles, these features allow them to be differentiated from SM hadronic jets.
+In the case of semi-visible jets, however, some of the dark hadrons decay promptly, while others are stable, and therefore carry missing transverse energy (\MET) which goes undetected; this results in \MET aligned with the hadronic jet which can be used to distinguish semi-visible jets from SM jets.
+Finally, in the case of EJs, all of the dark hadrons are unstable, but are also long-lived, and therefore they decay within the detector volume but displaced from the initial collision, giving rise to multiple displaced vertices (DVs) contained in the jet cone.
 Due to the exponential distribution of the $\pi_{d}$ decay times, these DVs occur at varying radial distances, giving rise to the emerging quality of the EJ.